alpaka-group/alpaka/README.md

 Documentation
 -------------

+The alpaka documentation can be found in the [online manual](https://alpaka.readthedocs.io).
-The [general documentation](doc/markdown/Index.md) is located within the `doc/markdown` subfolder of the repository.
+The documentation files in [`.rst` (reStructuredText)](https://www.sphinx-doc.org/en/stable/rest.html) format are located in the `docs` subfolder of this repository.
-The [source code documentation](http://alpaka-group.github.io/alpaka/) is generated with [doxygen](http://www.doxygen.org).
+The [source code documentation](https://alpaka-group.github.io/alpaka/) is generated with [doxygen](http://www.doxygen.org).

 Accelerator Back-ends